grecoe/MoveAzureVMDisksCrossRegion/ReadMe.md

 - A list of disk associated with the subscription
 - A destination region.
 - A NEW storage account in the source resource group but created in the desired destination region.
+  - For example, if you want to move the disk to South Central US, create the new storage account in South Central US.
 - Destination subscription ID where the VM will move to, this can be the same as the source subscription ID.
 - Destination resource group name, this MUST be different than the source resource group name if moving to the same subscription, but can be the same if the destination subscription is different.